Hands-on Gear Review

 Best Uses: Camping, car camping, family camping.

-The Marmot Limestone 6 is one of the better tents we tested.
+The Marmot Limestone 6 is one of the better tents we tested and is our Top Pick winner because it is the most storm sturdy tent in our review.
 It's pretty comfortable for the amount of storm resistance it has and it does great in good weather on hot days, and can keep you warm and dry when a random storm hits.
 It also packs down super easily and is fast to set up again.
 If you are looking for a quick and easy tent that you can just toss in the trunk for those spontaneous camping excursions, or if you just need a good-sized comfortable tent for your friends and family, then this is for you.

 Compare top rated competitors side-by-side >